TuomoNieminen/Thesis/Presentation/signal_detection_presentation.md

 - Rota: 30 - 140 days
 - PCV: 60 - 200 days

-The case interval is **1-14** days after vaccination and control interval **15-42** days after vaccination.
+The risk interval was chosen to be **1-14** days after vaccination and control interval **15-42** days after vaccination.
 This includes an assumption that the possible effect of the vaccination is transient.

 Surveillance conditions (1)